 What about solo cruises for seniors?

-On a cruise, seniors can enjoy a worry-free vacation featuring world-class accommodations and a vacation experience tailored to their interests.
+Senior citizen cruises provide a worry-free vacation featuring world-class accommodations and a vacation experience tailored to their interests.
 Our cruises have onboard activities to suit everyone, from thrilling entertainment and live music to speakers series and guided meditations.

 On solo cruises for seniors, accessible staterooms and excursions for all types of mobility levels ensure our guests see as much of the world as they desire.